Bee Products

 Consult a healthcare provider before consuming honey regularly, especially if you have chronic health conditions or take medications.

-History and Uses of Honey:
+History and Uses of Honey

 Honey has been valued for centuries for its taste and healing properties.
 It was used both as a food and a medicine.
 Today, honey continues to be widely used in traditional and alternative medicine as a natural way to boost health and improve overall well-being.